ATG618/Personal-Code-Portfolio/README.md

 I wrote nine programs in my intro to programming class.
-I decided to go back rewrite all of the programs using everything I've learned so far.

-TDL:
-1-Program 1
-2-Program 2
-3-Program 3
-4-Program 4
-5-Program 5
-6-Program 6
-7-Program 7
-8-Program 8
-9-Make-up Program
+I planned to rewrite these at some point, but I've focused on other projects instead.
+I believe all of the programs except Program 7 & 8 compile correctly.
+I need to go back remove some of the bugs in those programs.

+I am currently working on increasing my back end development skills.
+I am currently working on a project using Python Flask and MariaDB.
+Further commits to come soon